Lewis & Clark Graduate School of Education & Counseling

 Print This Course

-Content: Introduction to the structure and uses of the DSM-IV and ICD-9 systems for diagnosing mental and emotional disorders.
-Limits and weaknesses of these approaches--especially with regard to cultural differences--and alternatives to them.
+Content: Introduction to the structure and uses of the DSM 5 for diagnosing mental and emotional disorders.
+Limits and weaknesses of these approaches-especially with regard to cultural differences-and alternatives to them.
 How to use these systems effectively in the context of person-centered, psychosocial, and systemic interventions, and in culturally diverse environments.
 Current knowledge, theory, and issues regarding selected disorders.
 Use of technology-based research tools to secure and evaluate contemporary knowledge.

 Credits: 3 semester hours.